utshomax/postman-docs/src/pages/docs/sending-requests/authorization/atlassian.md

 updated: 2023-11-15
 ---

-ASAP (Atlassian S2S Authentication Protocol) is a mechanism that an API server uses to authenticate requests from the client. <!-- TBD -->The access token format must be signed [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519), and access tokens must be signed with the private key of the client using [JSON Web Signature (JWS)](https://datatracker.ietf.org/doc/html/rfc7515).
+Atlassian S2S Authentication Protocol (ASAP) is a mechanism that an API server uses to authenticate requests from the client.
+The access token format must be signed [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519), and access tokens must be signed with the private key of the client using [JSON Web Signature (JWS)](https://datatracker.ietf.org/doc/html/rfc7515).

 <!-- With ASAP (Atlassian S2S Authentication Protocol), the client sends a request to the API, and the API server uses ASAP to authenticate the request. -->